Bern67/ESR505/BBLReport.md

 <p>Age composition for 2002 suggests a strong age 5 component in the population.
 This information suggests that when the outlet stream was dewatered during 1997, there was still recruitment to the population from other areas of the lake for that brood year.
 Age 3 fish were less abundant than ages 2 and 4 fish, indicating that recruitment from the 1999 brood year was lower than from 1998 and 2000.
 Since the hydroelectric project operations began in 1996, the outlet stream has been dewatered on many occasions during the spawning period, yet recruitment for all brood years was present in the population.
 This indicates that during times of outlet stream dewatering, some recruitment comes primarily from beach spawning areas at lower lake depths.<p/>

-An estimate of fry emergence date was determined using the Accumulated Thermal Units (ATUs), or cumulative total of the daily temperatures, during the egg incubation period.
+An estimate of fry emergence date was determined using the Accumulated Thermal Units (ATU's), or cumulative total of the daily temperatures, during the egg incubation period.
 We used July 2 as our starting date, since this was the first day we observed trout spawning in the outlet channel, and a completion date of July 28, when our last survey was conducted for new redds.
 Since we only had water temperature data for July, an average temperature of 9.0ºC for all observed spawning habitat areas was used as a rough estimate for ATUs.
 Thus, the majority of fry contributing to the population in the fall should have emerged by approximately September 26, 2002.

 The amount of time between emergence and the onset of winter leaves very little time for these fry to grow.
 This was confirmed with catch data for age 1 fish (2001 cohort) having a mean length of 52 mm FL and no observed annulus during aging.